 Though the couple had an “understanding” for several years, Bert didn’t actually propose until he had to.
 He’d been offered an assistant’s position with a church in Mountainside, New Jersey, which he could manage while finishing his divinity degree at Drew Theological Seminary.
 Perfect – except the position wasn’t available to single gentlemen.
 So they married May 24, 1900, and were off to New Jersey.
 And pretty soon they would be off for a much larger adventure!

 Sailing Day – September 1901 – Jessie & Bert in front; Truman (derby hat, left), Jessie May, Josephine, and Arthur (derby hat, right).
-Arthur was Bert’s brother – and for clarity sake, his wife Jessie was called “Jessie May”.
+Arthur was Bert’s brother – within the family, for clarity sake, his wife Jessie was known as “Jessie May”.